-Day 15: Athens Following breakfast this morning we tour Athens, the foundation of democracy.
-We visit the Acropolis, the Parthenon, and Erectheum before viewing Athens atop Mars Hill where Paul stood and preached the truth to the Gentile nation.
-From atop Mars Hill we view the Agora below, the ancient market place and center of Athenian public life.
-Additional sites viewed during our panoramic bus tour are, the House of Parliament, the Tomb of the Unknown Soldier, Olympic Stadium, and Presidential Palace.
-An option later this afternoon is a visit to the famous Plaka with a multitude of shops and cafes.
-Day 16: Arrive Rome We arrive at the Rome airport and transfer our lodging for the next three nights.
+Day 9: Arrive Rome We fly from Tel Aviv to the Rome airport, and transfer our lodging for the next three nights.
 This afternoon we will take an afternoon tour of the Catacombs where thousands of Christians were buried in a remarkable tiered series of galleries.
-(D) Day 17: Forum, Mamertine, Coliseum, Ostia Antica We begin our walking tour at the ancient Roman Forum, where our guide will divulge its secrets.
+(B, D) Day 10: Forum, Mamertine, Coliseum, Ostia Antica We begin our walking tour at the ancient Roman Forum, where our guide will divulge its secrets.
 We will visit the Arch of Titus which commemorated the sack of Jerusalem by Titus in AD 70.
 We will view the Mamertine Prison exterior, where tradition says the Apostle Paul was imprisoned.
 The Roman church would say that Peter was imprisoned here as well, but there is no imperial evidence that Peter was ever in Rome.
 Next, we visit the Coliseum, where thousands of people and animals perished during gladiatorial games.
-The Coliseum first opened in AD 80 and within 100 days of its opening.
-5000 wild beasts perished here.
+The Coliseum first opened in AD 80 and within 100 days of its opening, 5000 wild beasts perished here.
 The slaughter of both humans and animals continued for three more centuries.
 Historians believe the Coliseum could hold between 40,000 and 80,000 people depending on how close the seating was.
 The floor has recently had a plank placed over the middle making it accessible for people to walk over the labyrinth of brick cells, ramps, and elevators used to transport animals and gladiators into the arena.
 Hear the stories of the games that have fascinated people for hundreds of years.
 We conclude our day at the ruins of Ostia Antica, which provides an excellent example of city life in classical times and the Ostian Gate, today called the Gate of St. Paul.
-(B) Day 18: Vatican Museums, St. Peter's, Scala Santa, Abbey of Three Fountains, St. Paul Outside the Wall After breakfast you will begin a full day of sightseeing.
+(B) Day 11: Vatican Museums, St. Peter's, Scala Santa, Abbey of Three Fountains, St. Paul Outside the Wall After breakfast you will begin a full day of sightseeing.
 First visit Vatican City where you will see the Basilica at St. Peter, the Sistine Chapel and the Vatican Museums with stunning works of art at every turn.
 After some free time for lunch, you will stop at The Abbey of the Three Fountains, the traditional site of Paul's martyrdom and the ancient street that he walked on.
 Next, visit the 4th century Basilica of St. Paul Outside the Walls, the site of Paul's tomb, and the Scala Santa, where Martin Luther made his stand against the practice of indulgences.
 This fascinating museum houses the Steps from Pilot's Judgment Hall in Jerusalem brought to Rome by Helena, the mother of Constantine.
-Additional sights include the Arches of Constantine and Titus, Circus Maximus and the beautiful marble monument called the Wedding Cake.(B) Day 19: Home This morning we transfer to the airport for our flight home.
-(B) PRICE PER PERSON: BASED ON DOUBLE OCCUPANCY Please contact us at 800.322.0788 or mail@pilgrimtours.com
+Additional sights include the Arches of Constantine and Titus, Circus Maximus and the beautiful marble monument called the Wedding Cake.
+(B) Day 12: Home This morning we transfer to the airport for our flight home.
+(B) PRICE PER PERSON:

+BASED ON DOUBLE OCCUPANCY Please contact us at 800.322.0788 or mail@pilgrimtours.com